The less we are accustomed to, the less we have to lose.

 — The Dhammapada

-A growth of one’s needs is not, as is often thought, an improvement, but, on the contrary: the more a person limits his needs, the greater his consciousness of his human dignity, which also makes him freer, braver and, most important, more capable of serving God and the people.
+A growth of one’s needs is not, as is often thought, an improvement, but, on the contrary: the more a person limits his needs, the greater his consciousness of his human dignity, which also makes him freer, braver and, most important, more capable of serving God and other people.